lorr1/bootleg_data_prep/README.md

 `python3 setup.py develop`.

-You will also need access to https://github.com/neelguha/wikidata-processor.
+You will also need access to https://github.com/neelguha/wikidata-processor on the `bootleg` branch.
 Contact Laurel for getting access to this.

 ## Running
 For all these instructions, my working directory was `/lfs/raiders8/0/lorr1/`.
 Replace this with your working directory.
 Note that the term "mention" and "alias" are used interchangably.
 We have more detailed descriptions of what each of the following functions do in the main folder's `README.MD`.